-- A. In the United States, the impetus to apply ADR stems from many quarters -- - i.
-Courts. - 2.
-Clients. - Legislation. - man to the data de Professional responsibility. - B. Elsewhere in the world, the impetus varies -- - 1.
+- A. In the United States, the impetus to apply ADR stems from many quarters -- - HALDE & WINE Courts: - 2.
+Clients. - 3.
+Legislation. - 4.
+Professional responsibility. - B. Elsewhere in the world, the impetus varies -- - 1.
 Arbitration in international commercial disputes. - 2.
-Conciliation in Asia. - 3.
-Mediation in Europe. - C. Disputants will increasingly enjoy the benefits of ADR if it is understood, constructed and utilized intelligently. - D. ADR will wither if not understood, constructed or utilized intelligently. - E. Many matters must be litigated. - 1.
+Conciliation in Asia. - Mediation in Europe. - C. Disputants will increasingly enjoy the benefits of ADR if it is understood, constructed and utilized intelligently. - D. ADR will wither if not understood, constructed or utilized intelligently. - E. Many matters must be litigated. - 1.
 But statistics show more than 90%, maybe more than 95%, of IP lawsuits are settled before trial. - 2.
 With this fact, together with the high cost of litigation in terms of \$, emotion, time and other resources, it makes eminent sense to consider ADR earlier rather than later, and to encourage the parties to put their dispute behind them and get on with their customary businesses. - 3.
 As counsel we must be informed AND we must be ready and able to recommend and to utilize ADR.